patchshorts/cgodwin.io/src/posts/entrepreneurship-bvr.md

   - It will take requests in any order, if a variable it supplies as context is empty, it will try to resolve that request, detecting and avoiding infinite loops and breaking out of them.
   - This way, variables which depend on other variables will be processed in the correct order without tracking state.

-### Autogen / Embed Chain integration
+### Autogen
-- If possible and toward useful purposes, autogen will potentially be able to have some function calls specified or overridden so that autogen can use embed chains context awareness.
+- If possible and toward useful purposes, autogen will potentially be able to have some function calls specified or overridden so that autogen can be extensible toward our goals.
-- We'll only do this if Autogen doesn't come with embedchain's capabilities(some of which it very likely may well have).
-  - This is TBD(to be determined).
+- query suffix for granularity "explain your thinking step by step"
+  -

+### Templating
+- We'll define a template that the report variables will be placed into once they're all generated in.

+### Graphs
+- I'm pulling a Steve Jobs on LISA Fonts here: The MVP Must have graphs for the top 7 most important bits of data.
+More later.